zhaohuanqdcn/tp/docs/UserGuide.md

 #### Deleting a meeting: `deletemeeting`

-Deletes the specified item (and its recurrernces) from the address book.
+Deletes the specified item (and its recurrences) from the address book.

 Format: `deletemeeting INDEX [rec/RECURRING]`